SUPPORT BY OUR GROUP

 One of our members, Robin Creed, has written a short page describing the different devices that are available to men suffering urinary incontinence following treatment for Prostate Cancer.
 Click here to see the page.

-With the holiday season coming up, Prostate Cancer UK have published an updated version of their leaflet Travel and Prostate Cancer which is now available to order and download online.
-The new version includes:
+Prostate Cancer UK has published a leaflet Travel and Prostate Cancer which is available to order and download online.
+It includes:

 - more information on finding suitable travel insurance